GIScience/gis-training-resource-center/content/Wiki/en_qgis_visualisation_wiki.md

 To assign a colour gradient for raster data, you need to:

-1. Open the `styling panel` for the raster layer
+1. Open the `styling panel` for the raster layer.
-2. Navigate to the `Symbology tab`
+2. Navigate to the `Symbology tab`.
 3. By default, the colour scheme is set to Singleband gray (if you only have one colour band in the data set).
-Click on `Singleband Gray` and switch to `Singleband pseudocolour`
+Click on `Singleband Gray` and switch to `Singleband pseudocolour`.
 4. Click on __the arrow to the right of the colour ramp__.
-Here you can choose a pre-made colour ramp
+Here you can choose a pre-made colour ramp.
-5. You can modify the colour ramp by __clicking on the colour ramp__.
+5. You can modify the colour ramp by __clicking on the colour ramp__..

 :::{figure} ../../fig/en_30.30.2_raster_data_colour_gradient.png
 ---
 name: raster data colour gradient
 width: 600px
 ---
-Colour Ramp Selector
+The colour ramp selector in QGIS.
 :::

 In the colour ramp selector, you can adjust each colour step.
 On the bottom, you can see a plot for the Hue, __Saturation__, __Lightness__ and __Opacity__.
 The latter three are especially useful to see how your colour ramp will translate.
 Gradients from light to dark are easier to read: Check if the plot for the __Lightness__ has a more or less linear plot.